morganw-code/morgan-webb-portfolio/README.md

 ## Technology Stack

-Technologies used in the creation of my portfolio follow:
+Technologies used in the creation of my portfolio:
 - HTML
 - CSS
 - JavaScript